Prerequisites

 What is the Lift?

-It's essentially a simplified visualization of the conversion rate of each trait
+It's a simplified visualization of the conversion rate of each trait

 How to read the lift graph?